Jkolikovec/ReallySimpleCGame/README.md

-It's just a code repository for my garbage projects + a insanely simple and underdeveloped TRPG.
+It's just a code repository for my garbage projects + an insanely simple and underdeveloped TRPG.